ErinFinnegan/pihole-youtube-blocker/deploy.md

 # Pi-hole LCD Screen Deployment Instructions

-## 🚀 How to Deploy the Enhanced Button Feedback System
+## 🚀 How to Deploy the Enhanced Dual-Button System with Session Monitoring

 ### Prerequisites
 - Raspberry Pi Zero WH with Pi-hole installed